thunderdust/Solaris/catalog.md

 Sales Representative

 IT literacy:
-Basic IT knowledge; Able to use web appplications
+Basic IT knowledge; Able to use web applications

 Frequency of using the software:
 Daily